mjicio/CaptaiNinja3808/README.md

 - 🌱 I’m currently coding in **Skript**, **Javascript** and **html**.

-- ❓ I am in love with coding.<br/>
+- ❓ I am in love with coding my server: mc.rareore.it.<br/>

 - ✨ My dream: To become an aerospace engineer or join the military air force